Handcream for a Generation: Release and promotion

 In August 2001, Cornershop released "Motion the 11" on a promotional seven-inch vinyl record after a DJ set in London.
 On 8 January 2002, Handcream for a Generation was announced for release in three months and its track listing was posted online.
 "Lessons Learned from Rocky I to Rocky III" was made available for streaming through Dotmusic's website on 1 February 2002.
 Later that month, the band were expected to preview songs from the forthcoming album at a performance at Scala Theatre, London.
 The day before the show, a continuously changing remix of "Spectral Mornings" was posted on the band's website.

 "Lessons Learned from Rocky I to Rocky III" was released as the album's lead single on 4 March 2002.
 Two versions were released on CD; the first includes "Returning from the Wreckage" and a remix of "Lessons Learned from Rocky I to Rocky III" by Osymyso, while the second includes remixes of "Lessons Learned from Rocky I to Rocky III" by Midfield General and Detroit Grand Pubahs.
 The music video for "Lessons Learned from Rocky I to Rocky III" was directed by Douglas Avery, based on an idea from Singh, and filmed in South Africa.
 It follows a rock star as he performs on a stage, as well as being in a hot tub, riding an airplane and unwinding in a hotel room.
 All of the remixes were released on 12-inch singles; two for the UK and one for the US.

 Handcream for a Generation was released on 1 April 2002 through Wiiija; the album was intended to be promoted with a UK tour the same month, and a US tour that was expected to last until the end of May.
 On 23 April 2002, the US edition was released through BMG and distributed by V2 Records.
-The following week, the band were announced to performed at the Coachella festival in the US.
+The following week, the band were announced to perform at the Coachella festival in the US.
 In May 2002, "Lessons Learned from Rocky I to Rocky III" was released to modern rock radio stations in the US.
 Before returning to the UK, Cornershop planned to perform at Fleadh Nua, a festival in Ireland.
 In July, the band were announced to support Oasis for one show in London, and were expected to co-headline the festival Summer Sundae.

 "Staging the Plaguing of the Raised Platform" was released as single on 19 August 2002 under the title "Staging".
 Two versions were released on CD: the first included "Green P's" and the music video for "Lessons Learned from Rocky I to Rocky III", while the second CD included "Straight Aces", and remixes of "Staging" and "Motion the 11".
 In June, the band were expected to perform at Reading and Leeds Festivals.
 In October 2002, it was announced Wiiija had released Cornershop from their contract because of poor album sales; Singh later dismissed rumours Cornershop had disbanded.